Aphaurosuchus: Discovery and naming

+A second, much more fragmentary species was named in 2023 based on various skull remains including parts of the mandible, the palate, isolated teeth and the cranium in front of and above the eyes.
+A. kaiju also stems from the Adamantina Formation.

 The genus name is composed of the Greek words ἀφαυρός (aphauros), meaning "feeble" or "powerless" in reference to the weak biteforce determined by Montefeltro et al. (2020), and σοῦχος (souchos) for crocodile.
-During excavation a rocksaw left a cut on the left jugal and dentary of the specimen, earning it the nickname "Scarface", which is the basis of the species epithet.
+During excavation a rocksaw left a cut on the left jugal and dentary of the holotype of A. escharafacies, earning it the nickname "Scarface", which is the basis of the species epithet.
 Eschara (ἐσχάρα) meaning scar in Greek and the Latin facies meaning face.
+The second species was named "kaiju", a Japanese word translating to "strange beast" that is commonly associated with pop-culture monsters such as Godzilla.

 Description

 The skull of Aphaurosuchus is well preserved, showing the bones that make up its lateral, dorsal and ventral surface, there is however some damage in the area where the premaxillae connect to the paired nasal, making the exact anatomy of the nares hard to determine.
 The skull is deep and lateromedially compressed with a rostrum that makes up less than 55% of the basal skull length.
 The compression is the most extreme just behind the last maxillary teeth, before expanding laterally.
 The dorsal surface is highly ornamented, especially around the area where the maxillae contact the nasals.
 Like other baurusuchids Aphaurosuchus has a prominent, semi-circular notch between the maxillae and premaxillae that makes space for the lower caniniform teeth.
 Also like other baurusuchids, this taxa has a highly reduced number of teeth with 4 teeth in each half of the premaxillae followed by 5 maxillary teeth on each side.
 The largest maxillary tooth almost extends to the ventral margin of the dentary.
 The tooth count of the dentary is similarly reduced, containing 10 teeth on each dentary, largest of which being the aforementioned caniniform that sits in the 4th dentary alveola.
 Notably, Aphaurosuchus preserves a notched border between of the quadrate-quadratojugal contact, previously believed to have been a synapomorphy of pissarrachampsine baurusuchids.